 This means you've found an interesting way to understand a character's motivations, a plot development, or a theme.

 Uses a key quote or example

 from the text that illustrates (but only a taste!) your point.

 Clarifies and Defines

-the boundaries of your argument (chapter, character, specific theme, terminology, etc...)
+the boundaries of your argument (time period, style, type of primary sources, etc...)

 to your evidence.